-- 7.5-1 The following events shall result in an automatic termination of a Practitioner's Medical Staff appointment and Privileges without recourse to the procedural rights set forth in Article VIII. - a.
+- 7.5-1 The following events shall result in an automatic termination of a Practitioner's or APP's Medical Staff appointment and Privileges without recourse to the procedural rights set forth in Article VIII. - a.
 Licensure.
-Upon the order of the applicable state agency revoking a Practitioner's license, the Practitioner's Medical Staff appointment and Clinical Privileges shall automatically be terminated. - b.
+Upon the order of the applicable state agency revoking a Practitioner's or APP's license, the Practitioner's or APP's Medical Staff appointment and/or Clinical Privileges shall automatically be terminated. - b.
 Medicare/Medicaid Exclusion.
-A Practitioner's Medical Staff appointment and Privileges shall automatically terminate in the event Medicare, Medicaid or any other governmental health care program excludes the Practitioner from participation in such program. - c.
+A Practitioner's or APP's Medical Staff appointment and/or Privileges shall automatically terminate in the event Medicare, Medicaid or any other governmental health care program excludes the Practitioner or APP from participation in such program. - c.
 Failure to Pay Dues.
-If a Practitioner fails to pay dues for eighteen (18) months, the Practitioner's Medical Staff appointment and Privileges shall automatically terminate.
+If a Practitioner or APP fails to pay dues for eighteen (18) months, the Practitioner's or APP's Medical Staff appointment and/or Privileges shall automatically terminate. - d.

-- d.
 Professional Liability Insurance.
-In the event the Practitioner fails to provide proof of professional liability insurance within thirty (30) days of automatic suspension of the Practitioner's Privileges pursuant to §7.4.1(d), the Practitioner's Medical Staff appointment and Privileges shall automatically terminate as of thirty-first (31st) day. - e.
+In the event the Practitioner or APP fails to provide proof of professional liability insurance within thirty (30) days of automatic suspension of the Practitioner's or APP's Privileges pursuant to §7.4.1(d), the Practitioner's or APP's Medical Staff appointment and/or Privileges shall automatically terminate as of thirty-first (31st) day. - e.
 Conviction of a Crime.
-If a Practitioner pleads guilty to, is found guilty of, or pleads no contest to a felony or other serious offense that involves (a) violence or abuse upon a person; (b) conversion, embezzlement, or misappropriation of property; (c) fraud, bribery, evidence tampering, or perjury; or (d) a drug offense, the Practitioner's Medical Staff appointment and Privileges shall be immediately and automatically terminated.
+If a Practitioner or APP pleads guilty to, is found guilty of, or pleads no contest to a felony or other serious offense that involves (a) violence or abuse upon a person; (b) conversion, embezzlement, or misappropriation of property; (c) fraud, bribery, evidence tampering, or perjury;

+or (d) a drug offense, the Practitioner's or APP's Medical Staff appointment and/or Privileges shall be immediately and automatically terminated.